Rule 4901:1-10-24 | Customer safeguards and information.

 (A) Each electric utility shall notify customers annually, by bill insert or other notice, about its summary of customer rights and responsibilities, as prescribed by rule 4901:1-10-12 of the Administrative Code, and how to request a copy from the electric utility.

-(B) Each electric utility shall maintain a listing in each local telephone service provider's directory operating in the electric utility's certified territory.
+(B) Each electric utility shall maintain a listing in each incumbent local exchange carriers local directory operating in the electric utility's certified territory.

 (C) Customer education and marketing practices.

 Each electric utility shall provide informational, promotional, and educational materials that are non-customer specific and explain services, rates, and options to customers.
 The staff may review and/or request modification of informational, promotional, and educational materials.
 Such materials, shall include the following information:

 (1) An explanation of the service, its application, and any material exclusions, reservations, restrictions, limitations, modifications, or conditions.

 (2) If services are bundled, an identification and explanation of service components and associated prices.

 (a) Any one-time or nonrecurring charge(s) (e.g., penalties and open-ended clauses).